How to Knit a Tea Cosy

 Before You Start...

-*This cosy is created as more of a dome (hat) shape as opposed to a more flat cosy - this creates the ridges on make-up to allow accessories to settle in.
+This cosy is created as more of a dome (hat) shape as opposed to a 'flat' cosy - this creates the deeper ridges on the top, to allow any accessories to settle in.

 Abbreviations